How do I get started with fiber?

 If you want a quick fix, the Amazon eero pro 6 mesh system is a good, gigabit-ready, system.
 You can add more nodes to cover your whole house.
 For more information on picking a system, read more in our article here .

-Should I rent a Wi-Fi system from HCC?
+Should I rent a Wi-Fi system?

 If you know how to set up Wi-Fi, buying is cheaper than renting.
 Renting is an advantage if you need HCC to help monitor your system.

 The system HCC is renting is state of the art and gigabit ready (a Plume Wi-Fi 6E system).
 This is as good as any system you can buy yourself.
+Jefferson PUD uses a slightly different model, but both work similarly.

 Can I watch TV?